Podcasts

 Meet the Leader

-Linda Lacina interviews the people making the big decisions, to discover the lessons they have learned on the way up, and the habits they would not be without.
+Linda Lacina interviews top leaders on building big solutions to tough problems, the lessons they've learned and the habits they can't work without.

 Meet the Leader